funnyboy-roks/inq/README.md

 - `body` - Set the body of the request using either `text=<string>` or `json=<string>`.
 If `json` is used, the `content-type` header is automatically set to `application/json`.
+- `post-script` - A [rhai] script to run after the request is complete.
+  This can be used for updating variables

 ## Example